DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 You have a Terraform configuration and have run `terraform apply` to create a virtual machine; then you removed the resource definition from your Terraform configuration file. **What will happen when you run terraform apply in the working directory again?** Terraform will **destroy** the virtual machine.

 **When do you need to explicitly execute Terraform in refresh-only mode?** `terraform apply -refresh-only` is useful only when you want to update the state to reflect real-world infrastructure without making changes to the configuration or infrastructure.
 It’s mainly used for diagnostics or correcting drift in the state without planning/applying any new changes.

+The `terraform apply -refresh-only` command updates the state file with the real-world resource values by querying the provider using credentials, the cloud provider APIs, and the existing state file.
+It does not reference or use the resource definitions in the configuration files, since no infrastructure changes are planned.

+You want to change a load balancer's port from 80 to 443, you have changed the configuration and just use the commond `terraform plan`; Other team memmber manually update the console's configuration from 80 to 443.
+Then you want to run `terraform apply`, what will happen?
+**Terraform will not make any changes to the load balancer and will update the state file to reflect the manual change.**

+What will happen if you delete the VM using the cloud provider console, then run `terraform apply` again without changing any Terraform code? **Terraform will recreate the VM.**

 ## validate